 What is Excluded from Errors and Omissions Insurance?

-E&O insurance does not cover occurrences that are covered under general liability insurance such as third party bodily injury, property damage, or the cost lawsuits related to those occurrences.
+E&O insurance does not cover occurrences that are covered under general liability insurance such as third-party bodily injury, property damage, or the cost of lawsuits related to those occurrences.
 Small business owners will need to obtain a separate policy for general liability.
 To learn more about the differences between general liability and professional liability, check out our handy guide: 'General Liability vs. Professional Liability Insurance.

 - Punitive awards